-In 6DKF there is a wide varity of punches (with different types of impact, loading, breathing, rotation, etc.), in this article we will show in the most simple and direct way one of the most educational punches (useful to understand all the others).
+In 6DKF there is a wide variety of punches (with different types of impact, loading, breathing, rotation, etc.), in this article, we will show in the most simple and direct way one of the most educational punches (useful to understand the others).

-So let’s see how to deliver our first punch (in a style similar to that of Shaolin kung fu).
+So let’s see how to deliver our first punch (in a style similar, not the same, to that of traditional Shaolin Kung Fu).

 - Let’s imagine to be in a casual position (arms at our sides)